 Villiers retired from public life in the late 1670s and retreated to his Yorkshire estate.
 He died in April 1687.
-The official cause of death was a pneumonia contracted while hunting in cold weather – however a letter written by Lord Arran, the future Duke of Hamilton, suggests a more colourful end.
-According to Arran he called on Villiers and found him dying of gangrenous private parts:
+The official cause of death was pneumonia contracted while hunting in cold weather – but a letter written by Lord Arran, the future Duke of Hamilton, suggests a more colourful end.
+According to Arran, he called on Villiers and found him dying of gangrenous private parts:

 Even though he remained conscious and alert, Villiers’ doctors gave him but a day or two to live.
-They asked Arran to break the news to Villiers, who received it stoically.
-He deteriorated rapidly and passed away at 11 o’clock the following night.
-Villiers was interred in Westminster Abbey, his funeral a somewhat grandiose and overblown affair, given his tumultuous and controversial political career.
-Having expired without a legitimate heir, Villiers’ ducal title died with him and his estate was broken up and sold.
-His wife Mary died in 1704 and was interred alongside him in the Abbey; their graves are presently unmarked.
+They asked Arran to break the news to the patient, who received it stoically.
+Villiers deteriorated rapidly and passed away at 11 o’clock the following night.
+Villiers’ body was interred in Westminster Abbey, his funeral quite a grandiose and overblown affair, given his tumultuous and controversial political career.
+Having passed away without a legitimate heir, Villiers’ ducal title died with him and his estate was broken up and sold.
+His wife Mary died in 1704 and was interred alongside him at Westminster Abbey.
+Their graves are unmarked.